MattiaRag/timemaproject/markdowns/preliminary.md

 - download the databases
 - download the experiment data

-**NB1**: all command lines reported here have to be launched from the project main folder.
+**NB**: all command lines reported here have to be launched from the project main folder.

 ---